-Due to a loss of state funding, the Center for Children with Special Needs closed for its doors effective September 30, 2018.
+Due to a loss of state funding, the Center for Children with Special Needs closed September 30, 2018.
 As a result, there are no longer staff available to update this camp directory.
 This directory lists camps that were offered summer 2018.
-Please note, this directory does not include individual camp information including dates for summer 2019.
 You will need to visit the individual camp websites to find out if summer camp is still being offered.

 Camps by specific condition:

 Search by summer camp keywords: